 These are great brand names (Apple, for example, is often cited as one of the best), but would any necessarily have been the obvious choice?
 Probably not.
 If the namers have done their job well and the brief provided clear direction, you may see a lot of similarity in the name ideas.
 That might leave you feeling overwhelmed, confused, or disappointed—especially if you expected this to be easy.
 It’s unlikely a single name will rise above the others.
 And if it does, there’s even less chance it’s the same name your fellow decision-makers will be drawn to.

-Not allowing enough time
+The final pitfall in the naming process: Not allowing enough time

 Lastly, a full naming process takes time.
 Sometimes the legal search alone can take three weeks.
 Give yourself six, just in case.

 Have you ever slipped into one of these pitfalls in the naming process?
 Or encountered other naming pitfalls that I didn’t list above?
 How did you recover?
 What did you learn?
 I’d love to hear your thoughts in the comments below.

 Rob Meyerson is a brand consultant, professional namer, and host of the How Brands Are Built podcast.
 He is also principal and founder of Heirloom, an independent brand strategy and identity firm in the San Francisco Bay Area.